BOW VALLEY MODEL RAILROAD ASSOCIATION

 You can spend anything from a few dollars for used equipment up to hundreds or more for good quality items.
 Larger scales (O and G) are generally more expensive.
 Visit some of the local hobby shops to get some idea of costs.

 Over the last few years, the quality and variety of model railroad items has vastly improved and, as you might expect, prices for higher-end items have changed accordingly!
-Also, the Canadian dollar has a significant impact on what you will pay for many items since most manufacturers price their products in U.S. dollars!
+Also, the Canadian dollar has a significant impact on what you will pay for many items since most manufacturers price their products in US dollars!
+Inflation also factors into the price.

 As for our layout, we don't want our wives to know so we can't really say!
 It changes as members change their modules and add more rolling stock (locomotives and trains).